smartanthill/smartanthill2_0/docs/design-documents/protocols/saoip.rst

 SAoTCP forced-break
 ^^^^^^^^^^^^^^^^^^^

 In some cases, current specification requires one side of SAoTCP communication to "force-break" underlying TCP connection.
-In such cases, this forced break of TCP connection SHOULD be implemented with RST packet sent back and without wait (see lingering options of TCP socket for implementation details).
+In such cases, this forced break of TCP connection SHOULD be implemented with RST packet sent back and without wait.
 After such "force-break", SAoTCP client SHOULD re-establish TCP connection.

+When using standard Berkeley socket API, sending RST packet (so-called "hard/abortive close") is usually achieved via specifying SO_LINGER option to setsockopt() function, with linger->l_onoff set to non-zero and linger->l_linger set to zero.

 SAoTCP Keep-Alive
 ^^^^^^^^^^^^^^^^^